 WHO LOOKS AFTER OUR HERD?

 Our herd are cared for by a dedicated team of specialist elephant keepers.
-Led by Section Head, Adam Kenyon, who has been working with elephants since 1999, the team is made up of 5 experienced elephant keepers, and 1 student keeper, with the added support of their colleagues in the wider Animal Department.
+Led by Section Head, Andy Durham, the team is made up of 5 elephant keepers, and 1 student keeper, with the added support of their colleagues in the wider Animal Department.
 Between them they have an invaluable combination of experience in different areas of elephant care.

 Photo above shows the team responsible for Tara's move from Twycross to Blackpool Zoo - featuring keepers from both Twycross and Blackpool Zoo.

 Elephants have always been my passion.
 When the traineeship here came up it was an opportunity I couldn’t miss.
 The chance to work in a brand new state of the arts facility and assist in the development of a new breeding program is a dream come true.~ Lizzy Emmerson, Trainee Elephant Keeper

 BRINGING IN THE EXPERTS